-The Agricultural Parcel Roster records all the parcels entirely or partially used for crop production in the reference agricultural season.
+The Agricultural Parcel Roster records all the parcels9 entirely or partially used for crop production in the reference agricultural season.
 This section, together with the following section, Plot Roster, has several critical functions.
-It introduces the parcel and plot as the key units of observation for crop production activities, which is considered to improve respondent recall.
+It introduces the parcel and plot as the key units of observation for crop production activities.
+Both farmer-reported and GPS-measured areas are collected for each parcel.
+This improves the respondent recall and allows for reliable measurement of area planted and more accurate yield estimates.
+An ample body of research has shown that farmer-reported land area estimates are severely biased.
+GPS-based land area measurement provides a cost-effective and largely unbiased alternative (Carletto et al. 2013, 2015, 2017).
+Instructions for GPS-based area measurement are included in Appendix II.
 It may not always be feasible to measure all parcels, for instance, if parcels are very far away or very large.
-Criteria for which parcels may be excluded from measurement should be established at the country-level.
+Criteria for which parcels may be excluded from measurement should be established at the country-level.10